 - 9.4.2 If the Signatory has disputed WADA's allegation that the Signatory is non-compliant with the Code and/or the International Standards, WADA shall have the burden of proving, on the balance of probabilities, that the Signatory is non-compliant as alleged.
-If the CAS Panel decides that WADA has met that burden, and if the Signatory has also disputed the Signatory Consequences and/or the Reinstatement conditions specified by WADA, the CAS Panel will also consider, by reference to the provisions of Article 10, what Signatory Consequences should be imposed and/or, by reference to the provisions of Article 11, what conditions the Signatory should be required to satisfy in order to be Reinstated. - 9.4.3 Consistent with the principle of 'last resort', in any case (including not only ordinary but also fast\track cases), if a Signatory does not meet the required timeframes for correcting Non-Conformities, and therefore the case is referred to the CRC, if the Signatory corrects the Non-Conformities to the satisfaction of the CRC at any time before Signatory Consequences are imposed by CAS, then WADA may agree that no Signatory Consequences, will be imposed other than (a) a requirement for the Signatory to reimburse the costs that WADA has incurred in investigating the case and/or in pursuing the case before CAS; and/or (b) where the failure to correct a Non-Conformity within the required timeframe has resulted in irreparable prejudice.
-Signatory Consequences may be imposed that reflect that prejudice. - 9.4.4 No Signatory Consequences that are disputed by the Signatory will come into effect unless and until CAS so orders.
-In urgent cases, however, and where necessary (for example) to preserve the integrity of an Event WADA may ask CAS to issue interim measures on a provisional basis.
+If the CAS Panel decides that WADA has met that burden, and if the Signatory has also disputed the Signatory Consequences and/or the Reinstatement conditions specified by WADA, the CAS Panel will also consider, by reference to the provisions of Article 10, what Signatory Consequences should be imposed and/or, by reference to the provisions of Article 11, what conditions the Signatory should be required to satisfy in order to be Reinstated. - 9.4.3 Consistent with the principle of 'last resort', in any case (including not only ordinary but also fast-track cases), if a Signatory does not meet the required timeframes for correcting Non-Conformities, and therefore the case is referred to the CRC, if the Signatory corrects the Non-Conformities to the satisfaction of the CRC at any time before Signatory Consequences are imposed by CAS, then WADA may agree that no Signatory Consequences will be imposed other than (a) a requirement for the Signatory to reimburse the costs that WADA has incurred in investigating the case and/or in pursuing the case before CAS; and/or (b) where the failure to correct a Non-Conformity within the required timeframe has resulted in irreparable prejudice, Signatory Consequences may be imposed that reflect that prejudice. - 9.4.4 No Signatory Consequences that are disputed by the Signatory will come into effect unless and until CAS so orders.
 For the avoidance of doubt, however, nothing shall prevent WADA, where necessary, from asking CAS to issue interim measures pending resolution of the dispute.
 In such cases, any third party that has intervened pursuant to Code Article 24.1.7 has a right to be heard on the application for interim measures, to the extent it would be impacted by those measures.
-If the interim measures are granted, the Signatory and any such third party shall have no right of appeal against those interim measures but instead shall have the right to an expedited hearing on the merits of the case and.
+If the interim measures are granted, the Signatory and any such third party shall have no right of appeal against those interim measures but instead shall have the right to an expedited hearing on the merits of the case.
 If the interim measures are not granted, CAS may issue directions for an expedited hearing on the merits of the case. - 9.4.4.1 Where necessary (for example, to avoid the risk of destruction of evidence), WADA may make the request for interim measures ex parte, even before the matter is brought to WADA's Executive Committee or a formal notice of the dispute is sent to the Signatory in question.
 In such cases, if the interim measures are granted, the Signatory (and any third party intervenor, to the extent it is impacted by those measures) shall have a right of appeal against those interim measures to the CAS Appeals Arbitration Division.